Please contact us if you have any questions or comments or would just like some encouragement?

 I Turned In My Free Will

 Is there a difference between so-called “hard” drugs and “soft “drugs?
-I don’t agree when people say that marijuana is a “soft” drug.
+I’m afraid I have to disagree when people say that marijuana is a “soft” drug.
 Marijuana is a tool of the devil to destroy our lives slowly and painfully.
-But there is hope for those like me who wanted to get out of the dead-end trap of that way of life.
+But there is hope for those like me who want to get out of the dead-end trap of that way of life. ~ Bill Greguska

 Alcohol And Drugs